 The President's Scholarship is awarded to students who have an ACT score of 26-29 and a 3.0 cumulative high school GPA.
-This scholarship is \$6,600 per year for oncampus students and \$4,100 per year for off-campus students.
-Recipients must maintain at least a 3.0 cumulative GPA on a 4.0 scale and must enroll in at least 12 hours each semester.
+This scholarship is \$6,800 per year for oncampus students and \$4,300 per year for off-campus students.
+Recipients must maintain at least a 3.25 Cumulative Resident GPA on a 4.0 scale and must enroll in at least 12 hours each semester.